BibianaLee/Medsci-736/README.md

    - This prototype only checks for `#` and `empty spaces` as the MRI data text files not contain any other intrusive characters.
 Other characters such as a `@` may not detected by the software while parsing.
 It is therefore advised that the user **manually checks the file first if they are using their own data**.
    - The graph output is labeled "Your Graph" and will need to be manually re-named
    - Once a file is in the programme it will be parsed and analyzed and it must run its course before you can quit and load another separate file
+   - This prototype is specifically for MRI text datafiles produced by an ongoing study so the labels must be present in the raw data or else the code will not work